jfasch/jfasch-home/trainings/material/soup/cxx-exercises/design-patterns/interpreter-and-adapter.rst

 Motivation
 ----------

-In :doc:`interpreter` we created a clas hierarchy to do arithmetic calculations, based on literals and variables - *values*, all in all.
+In :doc:`/trainings/material/soup/cxx-design-patterns/interpreter/interpreter` we created a clas hierarchy to do arithmetic calculations, based on literals and variables - *values*, all in all.

-The venerable ``Sensor`` :doc:`hierarchy <../sensor-hierarchy>` that we used in :doc:`../adapter/adapter` and in :doc:`/trainings/material/soup/cxx-exercises/design-patterns/proxy-round`, for example, contains a number of classes (to be extended by real-world sensors one day), that also provide *values*.
+The venerable ``Sensor`` :doc:`hierarchy </trainings/material/soup/cxx-design-patterns/sensor-hierarchy>` that
+we used in :doc:`/trainings/material/soup/cxx-exercises/design-patterns/adapter` and in :doc:`/trainings/material/soup/cxx-exercises/design-patterns/proxy-round`, for example, contains a number of classes (to be extended by real-world sensors one day), that also provide *values*.